 I know most people know how to roast a chicken.
-This is something that you can just throw together, hit with some salt and pepper and probably butter.
+This is something that you can just throw together, hit with some salt and pepper, and probably butter.
 Pop in the oven and you come out with an okay Chicken.
 However, this method takes it up a notch.
-Not only will you come out with a tasty bird, but it’s also easy and you can almost not miss it.
+Not only will you come out with a tasty spiced chicken, but it’s also easy and you can almost not miss it.

 How to roast a whole chicken to achieve an evenly cooked and perfectly moist result

 This is a very simple recipe that everybody should have in their repertoire, however, there are some tips that everybody should know:

 - First, let the chicken rest for about 15 to 20 minutes at room temperature before you do anything to it.
 In this way, the Chicken will be able to withstand the heat of the oven which will, in turn, help you achieve a well-roasted Chicken.

 - Secondly, remove the giblets – neck, gizzard, heart inside the Cavity of the Chicken.
 I don’t discard these, I usually season them and grill them with chicken, and sometimes, I use them for my stock.

 - Thirdly, it’s very important to pat your chicken dry with a paper towel before spicing it. ”Moisture and crispy” do not go together.
 The more moisture you draw out of the skin, the crispier it’s going to get.
 If the Chicken is wet, then you should expect that the skin will not turn out crispy after roasting.

 - Fourth, season the chicken in and out – it’s very important not to skimp on the seasoning.
 Be as generous as you can.
 Season the cavity, and the whole body of the Chicken.
 I like to season underneath the skin of the Chicken to heighten the flavor of the meat.

 - Bake the chicken: Place the chicken on the middle rack and bake for one hour and thirty minutes or till the internal temperature reaches 165°F which is the safe internal temperature for Roast Chicken.